patrickarlt/acetate-site/src/documentation/loading-pages.md

 };
 ```

-Once page are loaded they can be processed, manipulated and ultimately built to disk or served by Acetate's build in server.
+Once pages are loaded they can be processed, manipulated and ultimately written to disk or served by Acetate's built in server.

 ## Ignoring Pages